 Revue is an email newsletter tool designed for writers and publishers, with names like Vox Media and Fast Company among its users.
 It has a simple, text-focused email builder tool that lets users embed media, drag-and-drop links to relevant content, and add integrations to content curation tools like Pocket.

 Pricing: Free for up to 500 subscribers; plans start at $9 a month

 Sendicate is a design-centric email newsletter software for small businesses.
 Access email newsletter templates and an easy-to-use email builder, as well as more advanced features like subscribing segmenting, reporting, and email scheduling.

 Pricing: Free for up to 300 emails a day; plans start at $25 a month for up to 40,000 emails a month

-Sendinblue brings together email newsletters, SMS marketing, and chats in a platform that caters well to small and mid-size businesses.
-Get access to an extensive library of templates, HTML editor, and drag-and-drop functionality in building email newsletters.
-You can also link automated emails, including an email newsletter signup, to a range of customer actions using the platform’s powerful automation features.
+Sendinblue brings together email newsletters, SMS marketing, and chats into one software that caters well to small and mid-size businesses.
+Get access to an extensive library of templates, HTML editor, and drag-and-drop functionality.
+You can also link automated emails, including a newsletter signup, to a range of customer actions using its powerful automation features.